-- (a) Inquiring into the background and purpose of any transaction that the professional firm is engaged to carry out; - (b) Obtaining approval from its senior management for establishing the proposed business relationship.
-The objective is that senior management is aware of the proposed business relationships with PEPs and that a professional firm does not undertake business relationships with them without proper controls; - (c) Taking reasonable measures to establish the source of wealth and source of funds which are involved in the proposed business relationship.
-The source of wealth refers to the origin of the PEP's entire body of wealth/ total assets, and how the PEP came to acquire such wealth.
-The source of funds refers to the origin of the particular funds which are the subject of the business relationship between the PEP and a professional firm.
-The information required for the source of funds should not be limited to knowing from which financial institution the funds are from, but should also establish a provenance or reason for it having been acquired.
+The information on the source of wealth may be obtained from the PEP and credible public sources.
 A professional firm may rely on publicly disclosed assets or rely on self-declarations of the PEP.
 However, when relying on self-declarations, any inability to verify the information should be taken into account in establishing the actual value of the wealth or funds.
 A professional firm may also rely on information sources such as publicly available property registers, land registers, asset disclosure registers, company registers, past transactions and other sources of information about legal and beneficial ownership where available.
 Internet and social media searches may also be relied on to reveal useful information about a client's source of wealth or funds.
 A professional firm may also conduct more thorough searches through commercial screening software.
-Possible sources of wealth or funds include a PEP's current income, sources of wealth or funds obtained from his current and previous positions, business undertakings and family estates; - (d) Conduct enhanced on-going monitoring on the business relationship entered into, which means ongoing monitoring that is enhanced in terms of frequency over the course of the business relationship in question; and - (e) Keep a record in writing of any findings.
+Possible sources of wealth or funds include a PEP's current income, sources of wealth or funds obtained from his current and previous positions, business undertakings and family estates;

+- (d) Conduct enhanced on-going monitoring on the business relationship entered into, which means ongoing monitoring that is enhanced in terms of frequency over the course of the business relationship in question; and - (e) Keep a record in writing of any findings.

-11. What are other high-risk situations that may warrant enhanced customer due diligence?
+12. What are other high-risk situations that may warrant enhanced customer due diligence?